ped-dyn-emp/PeTrack/docs/source/export/trajectory.md

 PeTrack has a lot of export options.
 They either add output to the exported file or perform some additional calculation on export.

 insert miss. frames
 : When this option is enabled, PeTrack uses an algorithm to detect frame drops.
 These dropped frames are then inserted into the export.
 The position on these dropped frames is linearly interpolated.
+If this has already been calculated once, the checkbox `calculated` in the section `missing frames` will be checked.
+These missing frames are going to be reused in the next export.
+If you want the missing frames to be re-computed on export, you can press reset there.

 :::{note}
 The calculation of missing/dropped frames is expensive.
 If you know there are no frame drops in your video, let this option disabled.